What is Dental Resorption? 5 Possible Important Causes

 Dental resorption is a serious dental condition that requires immediate attention.
 This comprehensive guide covers everything you need to know.
 Discover the signs, symptoms, and prevention strategies as well as the available treatment options.

 This is an abnormal condition that occurs when part of the dental tissue is lost, either by the action of cells that destroy the tissue, or the surrounding tissues that damage or “reabsorb” the tooth.
-Dental resorption can occur anywhere in the tooth.
+Can occur anywhere in the tooth.

 Several causes can contribute to dental resorption.
 Among them are:

-2. Dental infection: Untreated dental infections can cause tooth resorption.
+2. Dental infection: Untreated dental infections can cause dental resorption.

 3. Impacted teeth: When teeth get stuck inside the bone or try to come out in the wrong position, they can resorb the tissue of another tooth, damaging its structure.

-4. Orthodontics: Excessive pressure exerted by brackets or wires can cause dental resorption in some patients.
+4. Orthodontics: Excessive pressure exerted by brackets or wires.
 This risk increases if the patient has already undergone other orthodontic treatments in the past.

-5. Dental reimplantation or transplantation surgery: When a tooth is lost or extracted and inserted back into the bone, the risk of dental resorption increases.
+5. Dental reimplantation or transplantation surgery: When a tooth is lost or extracted and inserted back into the bone, the risk increases.

-Most of the time, patients with dental resorption do not present symptoms.
+Most of the time, patients do not present symptoms.
 However, depending on the type and severity of the condition, the following may occur:

-2. Interview: Dental history is important for diagnosing tooth resorption.
+2. Interview: Dental history is important for diagnosing.
 The dentist may ask about the presence of symptoms, episodes of trauma, or orthodontic treatments performed in the past.

 The answer is yes.
 A study by the University of California showed that one-third of root resorptions are incidentally discovered during diagnostic imaging because patients do not present symptoms.

-After identifying the extent of the lesion and its location, the treatment for tooth resorption aims to stop the damage to the dental tissue to preserve the tooth.
+After identifying the extent of the lesion and its location, the treatment aims to stop the damage to the dental tissue to preserve the tooth.
 Treatment options depend upon the type and severity of the condition and may include one or several of the following:

-If dental resorption has affected the dental pulp, endodontic treatment may be required to remove the affected tissue and prevent the spread of the condition.
+If it has affected the dental pulp, endodontic treatment may be required to remove the affected tissue and prevent the spread of the condition.
 It is likely that more than one appointment will be needed to finalize this treatment.

 The placement of a dental crown or composite restorations may be necessary to protect the affected tooth and restore its function and appearance.

-When dental resorption has caused a significant loss of dental structure, dental extraction may be required.
+When it has caused a significant loss of dental structure, dental extraction may be required.
 Subsequently, a prosthodontist could replace it using a prosthesis, a fixed bridge, or a dental implant.

-It is important to mention that in some cases, when dental resorption is detected in time, and the cause of the damage is eliminated, the dentist may decide not to perform any treatment and monitor the condition of the tooth over time.
+It is important to mention that in some cases, when it is detected in time, and the cause of the damage is eliminated, the dentist may decide not to perform any treatment and monitor the condition of the tooth over time.

 What happens if dental resorption is not treated in time?

-Preventing dental resorption can be difficult since the cause of the condition is not always established.
-Nevertheless, some measures can help prevent dental resorption, including:
+Preventing it can be difficult since the cause of the condition is not always established.
+Nevertheless, some measures can help prevent, including:

-Brushing your teeth three times a day with fluoride toothpaste, using dental floss, and regularly visiting the dentist are behaviors that help prevent dental caries and other conditions that may contribute to dental resorption.
+Maintaining good oral hygiene: Brushing your teeth three times a day with fluoride toothpaste, using dental floss, and regularly visiting the dentist are behaviors that help prevent dental caries and other.

 Conclusion

-If dental resorption is suspected, it is important to consult a dentist or endodontic specialist for timely evaluation and diagnosis.
+● If it is suspected, it is important to consult a dentist or endodontic specialist for timely evaluation and diagnosis.

 Share: